MaheshRudrachar/scout24/README.md

 I used a `ExecutorService` as a thread-pool to improve the performance.
 Thread size is set to 9 (`#CPU +1` is optimal on average).

-Each thread will take a subset of the collected Hyperlink, and check if the resource are reachable.
+Each thread will take a subset of the collected hyperlink, and check if the resource are reachable.
 The way to know this is to check the HttpResponse Code.

 Consider the effect of redirection, I simply set the connection object not to allow redirection.